 Family, Marriage, Play Therapy, Equine Therapy, EMDR, Adjustment Disorder, Adolescents, Anxiety, Couples, Children, PTSD, Stress, Teens

-Pennie is a Licensed Associate Counselor (LAC) and a Licensed Associate Marriage and Family Therapist (LAMFT) and is specially certified through the Equine Assisted Growth and Learning Association (EAGALA) to implement equine (horse) assisted counseling.
+Pennie is a Licensed Professional Counselor (LPC) and a Licensed Marriage and Family Therapist (LMFT) and is specially certified through the Equine Assisted Growth and Learning Association (EAGALA) and Natural Lifemanship to implement equine (horse) assisted counseling.
 She earned a dual Masters from John Brown University in Clinical Mental Health and Marriage & Family Therapy along with an emphasis in Play Therapy.
 Additionally, she is EMDR (Eye Movement Desensitization Reprocessing) trained and a certified TeleHealth therapist.

 Pennie enjoys working with individuals of all ages, as well as families, couples, co-parenting, and groups.
 Through her training at John Brown University, she received education on many different treatment modalities and will use an integrative approach with a combination that suits each client personally, to help them reach their goals.
 She has also been trained in Sand Tray therapy, where figurines are used as metaphors for life situations, and finds this method useful with all ages.
 For young clients, Sandtray Therapy gives youngsters words to life situations through imagery.
 And for adult clients, it can bring awareness to a situation by seeing it depicted by figurines in a sand tray.
 Pennie has had many clients share that they thought about their sand tray throughout the week, and it was very helpful in their overall processing.